Mintbase/templates/bounties/agent_plugins.md

 3. Update the OpenAPI Spec to describe how to use your endpoints and their outputs.
 4. Extend the spec with the [Bitte Extension](https://docs.mintbase.xyz/ai/assistant-plugins#openapi-bitte-extension) to describe and provide instructions for your AI Agent.
 5. Host your Agent Plugin, ensuring external API access from origin https://wallet.bitte.ai.
-6. Register your plugin using the `ai-plugins/register` endpoint.
+6. Register your plugin using the [`api/ai-plugins/ref`](https://wallet.bitte.ai/api/ai-plugins/ref) API Reference.

 ### Deliverables

 1. Source Code: Complete source code for the Agent Plugin.
 2. OpenAPI Spec: Updated and extended specification describing your plugin's functionality.
 3. Deployment: Hosted Agent Plugin accessible from https://wallet.bitte.ai.
-4. Registration: Successfully registered plugin using the `ai-plugins/register` endpoint.
+4. Registration: Successfully registered plugin using the [`api/ai-plugins/ref`](https://wallet.bitte.ai/api/ai-plugins/ref) API reference.
 5. Documentation: Clear instructions on how to use and interact with your Agent Plugin.
 6. Demo: A working demo of your plugin in the Bitte playground.